Khranovskiy/blog/content/posts/about-me.md

 ---
+path: about-me
+date: '2019-01-29'
 title: About me
-date: "2019-01-29"
-description: "Introduction post about me"
 ---

-Hello, my name is Denis, I'm from Tula, Russia, a town 170km far from Moscow, known where is Leo Tolstoy was living.
+Hello, my name is Denis, I'm from Tula, Russia, a town 170km far from Moscow, known where Leo Tolstoy was living.

 I'm a .net developer who also appreciates web technologies (JS, Node.js).
 Now I'm in a pause for 4 months, trying to change smth in my life.